Take Rubric CTA Arrow

 Kimberly A. Schonert-Reichl in Social and Emotional Learning and Teachers

-Do staff have meaningful opportunities to reflect on and develop their own social, emotional, and cultural competencies?
+Do administrators, educators, and support staff have meaningful opportunities to reflect on and develop their own social, emotional, and cultural competencies?

 Are these opportunities built into regular staff meetings and part of the school’s overall professional learning strategy?

-Do these opportunities include structured activities to support staff in practicing self-care and examining their mindsets and biases?
+Do these opportunities include structured activities to support staff in examining their mindsets and biases?

-Does the SEL team regularly review data related to adult SEL and cultural competence to plan ongoing support?
+Does the SEL team regularly review data related to professional learning and staff experiences to plan ongoing support?

-Depending on the responses to the questions, you may want to prioritize certain areas in your plan for supporting adult SEL.
-In this section, you’ll find the following activities to support staff in developing SEL knowledge, dispositions, and skills through:
+Depending on the responses to the questions, you may want to prioritize certain areas in your plan for supporting adult SEL in your school setting.
+In this section, you’ll find the activities to support staff in developing SEL knowledge, dispositions, and skills through:

 download Back to Top